67% of B2B brands used account-based marketing in 2021, according to HubSpot.

 Your business objectives will help determine which tactic is best for your sales and marketing goals.
 Define what you want out of your campaign before you implement your plan.

-ABM, and sometimes ABE, is ideal when you’re doing enterprise sales with larger contract sizes and longer sales cycles.
+ABM, and sometimes ABE, works ideally when your team conducts enterprise sales with larger contract sizes and longer sales cycles.
 Let’s say you’ve identified 150 strategic, high-value accounts that you are looking to target.
 This is where ABM comes in.
 Use this tactic to focus on these viable prospects and increase conversions.

-The objective is to grow your list of prospects and capture as many leads as possible.
+This approach grows your list of prospects and captures as many leads as possible.
 You’re not targeting your hot leads just yet.

 2. Customer focus